 Active solar heaters are primarily of three types, direct, indirect, and drain.

 In indirect systems, water is heated directly into solar collectors and circulates in your home.
 It is best suited for cold or freezing conditions where the absence of heat exchangers means that cold/cold water cannot be heated effectively.

 At the same time, indirect systems are used for fluid mixtures circulating through compilers.
 The collected heat is then transferred to the water for heating that is stored in the reservoirs.
 The systems are ideal for extreme cold and freezing conditions, as the fluid mixture – usually antifreeze – prevents water from freezing.

 With drainage systems, water or glycol is circulated through the compound ring and stored in a tank when the pump stops.
 The differential control unit operates the pump to direct water to the system.

 Passive solar heaters do not use pumps but rely on gravity and the tendency of water to circulate when heated.
 They do not have electrical components making them cheaper and sometimes more reliable than active systems.
 The integral collector/storage and the thermosyphon are of two types.

 Thermosyphon systems rely on the tendency of water to become light during heating.
 Hot water flows into the storage tank and is connected through the plumbing system.
-Cold water flows to the tubing at the bottom of the pool which helps circulation.
-The following list preview the 6 Best solar water heater that you can easily start applying and experimenting them at your home
+Coldwater flows to the tubing at the bottom of the pool which helps circulation.
+The following list previews the 5 Best solar water heaters that you can easily start applying and experimenting them at your home

 Benefits of the solar water heater